Parkland students move the needle even as Washington idles

 Trump will meet lawmakers on school safety on Wednesday and several limited measures, including one on strengthening compliance to background checks could be slowly headed for votes next week.

-But the equivocations by elected leaders struck a tepid contrast to how students at Marjory Stoneman Douglas high school in Parkland, Florida, swiftly pivoted from grief to a campaign for change that shocked politicians from their normal rituals after mass shootings.
+But the equivocations by elected leaders struck a tepid contrast to how students at Marjory Stoneman Douglas High School in Parkland, Florida, swiftly pivoted from grief to a campaign for change that shocked politicians from their normal rituals after mass shootings.

-Their impact reached far further than their own home towns, sparking debate about gun law changes in multiple states and extreme pressure on the National Rifle Association, along with the GOP lawmakers it supports.
+Their impact reached far further than their own hometowns, sparking debate about gun law changes in multiple states and extreme pressure on the National Rifle Association and the GOP lawmakers it supports.
+Businesses with ties to the gun-rights group have also been scrutinized, as have gun sellers.

-That's why, even if Washington manages to muster just the most modest of steps that the uprising of the last two weeks might still be a game changer.
+That's why, even if Washington manages to muster just the most modest of steps, that the uprising of the last two weeks might still be a game changer.

 It's a generational thing